Instructions for Authors

 I. AREAS OF INTEREST:

-All areas comprising literary studies in all ages, spaces, genres (novel, drama, poetry); cultural studies; critical theory.
+All areas comprising literary studies in all ages, spaces, and genres; cultural studies; critical theory.

 II.
 AUTHOR GUIDELINES